Psychological Operations in Afghanistan

 There was no news on the propaganda front for almost a month as the shooting war slowed and the military priority became the search for the fleeing Osama bin Laden and Mullah Omar.
 Then, on January 4, the Pentagon released 11 new leaflets and one poster being distributed in Afghanistan.

-The first leaflet shows a dead al-Qaida soldier.
+The front of the leaflet shows a dead al-Qaida soldier.
 The text is:

 Osama bin Laden the murderer and coward has abandoned al-Qaida.
 He has abandoned you and run away.
 Give yourself up and do not die needlessly.
 You mean nothing to him.
 Save your families the grief and pain of your death.